Glenorchy (Tas.)

 The labour market performance in Glenorchy lags significantly behind most other regions nationally

-Glenorchy has an educated workforce with essential services sectors well represented.
-The unemployment rate is 6.7%, as per AreaSearch's aggregation of statistical area data.
-As of September 2025, 5,744 residents are employed while the unemployment rate is 2.7% higher than Greater Hobart's rate of 4.0%.
+Glenorchy has a well-educated workforce with essential services sectors well represented.
+The unemployment rate is 6.8%, with relative employment stability over the past year, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 5756 residents are employed while the unemployment rate is 2.8% higher than Greater Hobart's rate of 4.0%.

-Workforce participation in Glenorchy stands at 60.2%, compared to Greater Hobart's 63.8%.
-Census responses reveal that only 4.6% of residents work from home, with Covid-19 lockdown impacts considered.
-Key employment industries include health care & social assistance, retail trade, and accommodation & food.
-Retail trade is notably concentrated, with employment levels at 1.3 times the regional average.
+Workforce participation in Glenorchy is lower at 60.5%, compared to Greater Hobart's 63.7%.
+Census responses show that only 4.6% of residents work from home, though Covid-19 lockdown impacts should be considered.
+The leading employment industries among residents are health care & social assistance, retail trade, and accommodation & food services.
+Retail trade has a notable concentration in Glenorchy with employment levels at 1.3 times the regional average.

-Conversely, education & training has lower representation at 6.7% compared to the regional average of 10.8%.
-Many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending in May-25, labour force decreased by 1.1%, employment declined by 0.9%, and unemployment rate fell by 0.1 percentage points in Glenorchy.
-In Greater Hobart, employment fell by 0.7%, labour force contracted by 0.9%, and unemployment fell by 0.2 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Glenorchy's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, assuming constant population projections for illustrative purposes.
+Conversely, education & training shows lower representation at 6.7% compared to the regional average of 10.8%.
+Many residents commute elsewhere for work based on the count of Census working population to local population.
+In the 12-month period ending May-25, labour force decreased by 0.2% and employment declined by 0.1%, with unemployment remaining essentially unchanged in Glenorchy.
+This contrasts with Greater Hobart where employment grew by 0.1%, labour force contracted by 0.1%, and unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
+Applying these projections to Glenorchy's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment